- Antique Diamonds

 Briolette

-Europeans learned about the existence of briolettes in the 1600s when Jean-Baptiste Tavernier brought some from India to France.
+Europeans learned about briolettes in the 1600s when Jean-Baptiste Tavernier brought some from India to France.
 Louis IV, Marie Antoinette, Henry Philip Hope, and Persian and English royalty owned and admired diamond briolettes.
-Unfortunately, briolettes were the first casualties of recutting old stones into modern cuts depriving the world of the ancient art form because the cut was deemed inefficient and wasteful.
+Unfortunately, briolettes were the first casualties of recutting old stones into modern cuts, depriving the world of the ancient art form because the cut was deemed inefficient and wasteful.

 It wasn’t until the Victorian and Art Deco periods that briolettes rose to prominence again, adhering to modern standards.
 Briolettes returned to the spotlight with a renewed appreciation for history, used by prominent designers spearheaded by Maestro Mege.
 Briolettes subtle beauty is proving to be timeless.